 Valerie Frissen: Playing with bits and bytes: The savage mind in the digital age

 This presentation relates the theory of ludic identity, as described above, to the way 'tinkering amateurs' have domesticated the internet in the last decades.
 Today´s web is extremely user-friendly and open to customization and tinkering: it invites play, improvisation and order generic viagra experimentation as well as it tempts the user to keep discovering new things.
 This tinkering amateur, joyfully playing around with all the bits and pieces that the web offers him, may be regarded as a symptom of what Johan Huizinga (2008) has labeled the ludification of our modern culture.
 Digital media reinforce the play element in our culture, which is partularly interesting from the buying viagra perspective of identity construction.
 The way people use the internet resembles what was described by the anthropologist Claude Lévi-Strauss as 'bricolage' and 'pensee sauvage': a way of thinking whereby the concrete experience is prominent and abstractions derive from intuitive, playful improvisations and associations.
-The concrete 'bits and pieces' that the web provides its users with, can be seen in this context as ‘evocative objects’: objects to ‘think with’ and to express ourselves.
+The concrete 'bits and pieces' that the web provides its users with, can be seen in this context as ‘evocative objects’: objects to link for you online pharmacy cialis brand ‘think with’ and to express ourselves.